cneira/zcage/docs/basic-use.md

 -----------------

 Before zcage is able to create new zones, it needs to `activate`.

-this allows zcage to create all the zfs datasets needed for storing zones and images.
+This allows zcage to create all the zfs datasets needed for storing zones and images.
 Also zcage checks if required packages are already installed.
 Once zcage is ready  users are able to immediately begin creating zones and downloading images for lx branded zones.

 ## Fetching images
 ------------------
 Fetching images is only needed when creating lx branded zones.
-:command:`zcage images --list remote` lists linux images from Joyent's repos.
+`zcage images --list remote` lists linux images from Joyent's repos.
-Then users can choose which image to download, using :command:`zcage pull --image <uuid>` as seen in this example:
+Then users can choose which image to download, using `zcage pull --image <uuid>` as seen in this example:

 ```
 # zcage images --list  avail